-There are plenty of reasons why you might need to locate your device’s IMEI (like a hardware defect that needs to be returned to the manufacturer) but one of the most important is when buying a used phone from someone.
-Here’s how you can find a phone’s IMEI number in case you’d like to check its status using our handy online tool.
+There are plenty of reasons why you might need to locate an IMEI number on your smartphone, but one of the most important reasons is when you are buying a used phone from someone.
+Here’s how you can find a phone’s IMEI number in case you’d like to check its status using Swappa’s free IMEI checker.

 How to find IMEI on iPhone

-How to find IMEI on Google Pixel / other
+How to find IMEI on Android (Google Pixel)

 - Open the Settings app on your Google Pixel and then tap About phone, and then scroll down until you see IMEI.